 Muslim Culture Meets German Engineering, a 15-second commercial.

 Looks like VW is once again putting out a fine product.

 VW could never get away with this advertisement in the U.S. In the United Kingdom and Ireland it is the most popular TV commercial playing.
 People allegedly call in to learn the schedules for showing this commercial.

 Origins: The availability of the Internet as a tool to spread information quickly, cheaply, and (mostly) anonymously has enabled the advent of "viral marketing": buzz-generating advertisements whose content is often unsuitable for traditional media (such as television) and is therefore distributed through "unofficial" channels such as web sites

 and e-mail forwards.
 Viral ads may not be obvious about what product they're promoting, or even obvious as advertisements at all.

 Companies often try to obscure the connections between themselves and their viral ads, sometimes claiming that promotions were "unauthorized" or "accidentally released."
 Though this technique may be effective in generating publicity, it can also backfire: If someone does indeed produce an unauthorized viral ad that creates negative publicity for the business it supposedly promotes, how can a company prove it wasn't behind it?
-This is the dilemma currently faced by Volkswagen regarding a viral ad seemingly calculated to offend as many human beings as possible.
+This was the dilemma faced by Volkswagen in 2005 regarding a viral ad seemingly calculated to offend as many human beings as possible.

 The spot begins with a motorist leaving his house and hopping into his Volkswagen Polo — a motorist with a distinctly Middle Eastern appearance who sports a black-and-white checkered kaffiyeh like the one commonly associated in the public mind with the